ttwd80/training-java-basic/src/day1/chapter02/data-types.md

 ## Know how to read or write to object fields

+## Explain an Object's Lifecycle (creation, "dereference by reassignment" and garbage collection)

 ## Develop code that uses wrapper classes such as Boolean, Double, and Integer